CMU-313/CMU-313.github.io/assignments/hw2.md

    'tests' in the Mayan repository to see how existing features are tested.
    Try to use the same test framework and just add one or more tests, to save yourself work of figuring out how to run automated tests.
-   Tests are executed by running `make docker-runtest-all`.
-If you take this route, you should enable continuous integration by adding a [GitHub Actions](https://github.com/features/actions) workflow file (see [example](https://github.com/CMU-313/Mayan-EDMS/blob/master/.github/workflows/build.yml) and [a sample run](https://github.com/CMU-313/Mayan-EDMS/runs/3626632258?check_suite_focus=true)).
+   The entire test suite can be executed by running `make docker-runtest-all`, but this takes a long time.
+You may run only your own feature's tests locally, and run the full test suite in CI when merging your code into the main branch.
+To enable CI, create a [GitHub Actions](https://github.com/features/actions) workflow file (see [example](https://github.com/CMU-313/Mayan-EDMS/blob/master/.github/workflows/build.yml) and [a sample run](https://github.com/CMU-313/Mayan-EDMS/runs/3626632258?check_suite_focus=true)).
+   When submitting your artifacts, include a link to your test code and a successful CI run.
 2. If you are not comfortable with automating your tests, submit a manual test script along with your documentation.
 A manual test script is a series of steps, such as a bulleted list, that outlines how a human user would validate that your feature works as expected.
-Make sure that each step is clear (e.g. "click the button labeled 'Foo' in the left sidebar") and provides the reader with some expectation (e.g. "you should see a text box appear on the right") at every step.
+Make sure that each step is clear (e.g. "click the button labeled 'Foo' in the left sidebar") and provides the reader with some expectation (e.g. "you should see a text box appear on the right").
 You may need more than one manual testing script to validate all the backlog items that you complete.